-In connection with the offering, UBS Securities LLC, on behalf of the underwriters, may purchase and sell shares of common stock in the open market.
+In connection with the offering, UBS Securities LLC, on behalf of the underwriters, may purchase and sell Notes in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
-Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering.
-"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares from us in the offering.
-The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares pursuant to the option granted to them.
-"Naked" short sales are any sales in excess of such option.
-The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of various bids for or purchases of common stock made by the underwriters in the open market prior to the completion of the offering.
+Short sales involve the sale by the underwriters of a greater number of Notes than they are required to purchase in the offering.
+The underwriters must close out any naked short position by purchasing Notes in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Notes in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of various bids for or purchases of Notes made by the underwriters in the open market prior to the completion of the offering.

 The underwriters may also impose a penalty bid.
-This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares sold by or for the account of such underwriter in stabilizing or short covering transactions.
+This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representative has repurchased Notes sold by or for the account of such underwriter in stabilizing or short covering transactions.

-Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our stock, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our common stock.
-As a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
+Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our Notes, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our Notes.
+As a result, the price of the Notes may be higher than the price that otherwise might exist in the open market.
 If these activities are commenced, they may be discontinued at any time.
-These transactions may be effected on the NASDAQ Global Select Market, in the over-the-counter market or otherwise.
+These transactions may be effected on the NYSE, in the over-the-counter market or otherwise.